havelessbemore/nacci/README.md

 That said, the upper bound for convenience classes are:

-- 54 for `new Kbonacci(k)`.
+- 53 for `new Kbonacci(k)`.
 This is due to encountering number overflow for larger Ks.
 - ~181,400 for `new BigKbonacci(k)`.
 This was due to "JavaScript heap out of memory".
 It is likely to be more or less in your environment.

 #### Q: What is the range for indices?

-This depends on the generation strategy, encoding, data types, caching, initial terms and environment.
+This depends on the generation strategy, encoding, data types, caching, K, initial terms and environment.
 If a large index is needed, it is advisable to test your use case locally.

 Some things to consider are:

 - Can the index be represented by its data type?
-- Does the sequence diverge from its starting point as indices grow larger?
 - Can the value be represented by its data type?
 - Is there enough memory for the index, value and generation?